Walmart to limit number of customers at stores as virus crisis deepens

-(Reuters) - Walmart Inc (WMT.N) said on Friday it would limit the number of customers in a store at a time, starting April 4, to encourage social distancing among its customers.
+April 3 (Reuters) - Walmart Inc said on Friday it would limit the number of customers in a store at a time, starting April 4, to encourage social distancing among its customers.

 The step is in addition to other measures the world’s largest retailer has taken to curb the spread of the coronavirus, including rolling out staff temperature checks, providing masks and gloves and expanding paid leave policies.